SLP Graduate Application FAQs

 Yes.
 We will only accept confidential letters of reference.
 We feel that information may be more valid when the recommender knows that the student will not see the letter.

-We score the applications with a given rubric in the following areas: GRE, GPA, Statement of Purpose and Reference Letters.
+We score the applications with a given rubric in the following areas: GPA, Statement of Purpose, and Reference Letters.
 Every applications is reviewed and all aspects of the application are considered.
-We rank the candidates based on the total numeric score and we then choose the candidates in the top 20% for admit and waitlist.

 Yes.
 Notifications will be sent to applicants placed on the waitlist.
 As seats become available due to admit declines, we will reconvene and review our waitlist.
 Our waitlist is not ranked.